-IndiGo launches digital e-logbook for pilots
+IndiGo Launches Digital E-Logbook For Pilots

-No-frills airline IndiGo has launched a digital e-logbook for pilots and the facility will allow the transfer of pilots' flight data directly to aviation regulator DGCA.
+No-frills airline IndiGo has launched digital e-logbook for pilots and the facility will allow transfer of pilots' flight data directly to aviation regulator DGCA.

-In a release on Thursday, IndiGo said it has become the first Indian airline to launch a digital e-logbook for pilots.
+In a release on Thursday, IndiGo said it has become the first Indian airline to launch digital e-logbook for the pilots.

 "In collaboration with DGCA, the e-logbook will provide direct flight data transfer service to pilots from IndiGo systems to eGCA logbooks, effective December 1, 2022," it said.